 National Science Foundation Requirement

-Since 2011, the National Science Foundation (NSF) has required Data Management Plans (DMPs) for incoming grant applications.
-These DMPs are becoming an increasingly important part of NSF grant applications and are thoroughly reviewed.
+Since 2011, the National Science Foundation (NSF) has required Data Management and Sharing Plans (DMS Plans) for incoming grant applications.
+These DMS Plans are becoming an increasingly important part of NSF grant applications and are thoroughly reviewed.
 Read the full policy and requirements: Dissemination and Sharing of Research Results.

 What is required?